Rosina Wachtmeister

 Rosina Wachtmeister (born in Vienna, 1939) is an Austrian artist, whose work includes cat sculptures and portraits.
+Her family moved to Brazil when she was 14, and she later graduated from the University of Porto Alegre in Brazil.
 Her Das Lied von der Liebe is a book whose graphics illustrate the biblical Song of Songs.

 A list of her books can be seen at the website of the German National Library.